Michael Gspurning: Skoda Xanthi

-Seattle Sounders FC
+Seattle Sounders

 Gspurning at practice with Seattle in 2013.

-Gspurning joined Major League Soccer club Seattle Sounders FC on 7 December 2011 as a free agent to become their starting goalkeeper, replacing retired American veteran Kasey Keller, having been targeted since October by General Manager Adrian Hanauer.
+Gspurning joined Major League Soccer club Seattle Sounders on 7 December 2011 as a free agent to become their starting goalkeeper, replacing retired American veteran Kasey Keller, having been targeted since October by General Manager Adrian Hanauer.
 He joined the training camp for his new club in Arizona on 30 January.
 Gspurning made his Seattle debut during 2–1 win over Santos Laguna in a CONCACAF Champions League quarterfinal fixture on 8 March 2012, having been delayed by an accident causing traffic.
-During the return leg on 15 March the Sounders lost 6–1 and were eliminated from the Champions League on a 3–7 aggregate score.
+During the return leg on 15 March, the Sounders lost 6–1 and were eliminated from the Champions League on a 3–7 aggregate score.
 Gspurning made his MLS league debut on 17 March in a 3–1 win over Toronto, conceding a strike from Ryan Johnson that would later win MLS Goal of the Week.
-The Sounders won 2–0 over Houston Dynamo the following week and gave Gspurning his first MLS career shutout.
+The Sounders won 2–0 over the Houston Dynamo the following week and gave Gspurning his first MLS career shutout.
 Gspurning was substituted at halftime of a May 2 game against the Los Angeles Galaxy because of an injury to his right hip.
 He was replaced by Bryan Meredith as the Sounders went on to win 2–0.

-Gspurning returned on 6 June, after missing 6 MLS games and being replaced by Meredith and Andrew Weber.
+Gspurning returned on 6 June, after missing six MLS games and being replaced by Meredith and Andrew Weber.
 He trained through mid-July to return and started in goal during a 2–1 win over the Colorado Rapids on 28 July.
 Gspurning earned his first shutout since his injury against the Los Angeles Galaxy in a 4–0 win in August, lost in the U.S. Open Cup Final against Sporting Kansas City in a penalty shootout, having his save on Paulo Nagamura re-taken after a 1–1 draw.
 Gspurning played 2 matches in the 2012–13 Champions League, winning 3–1 over Caledonia AIA in Trinidad and Tobago in late August, and winning 3–2 over Honduran club Marathón after earning a yellow card and conceding 4 penalties over the 2 games.
 He earned an assist on Fredy Montero's goal against the Portland Timbers on September 15 off of a punt, and later started all four MLS Cup Playoffs games for the Sounders before they were eliminated in the Conference Finals by the LA Galaxy.
 Gspurning finished 2012 with 21 regular season games, conceding 15 goals for a 0.73 GAA, the third lowest in MLS history.